noklam/blog_archive_fastpage/_posts/2020-04-10-Presentation-Ready-Chart.md

 ---
 keywords: fastai
 description: Do you know what differentiate a Powerpoint prepared by data scientist and a Business Analyst?
 Your Charts!
 But not the good way.
-title: Hey Data Scientist, I can't read your chart
+title: Hey Data Scientist, Use a Larger Font Size
 toc: true
 badges: true
 comments: true